tc39/proposal-measure/README.md

 ## Constructor

 * `Measure(value, {unit, precision, exponent, usage})`.
 Constructs a Measure with `value` as the numerical value of the Measure and `unit` as the unit of measurement, with the optional `precision` parameter used to specify the precision of the measurement.
 In the case of `unit` values indicating mixed units, the `value` is given in terms of the quantity of the *largest* unit.
+If no unit is provided, the value of unit is "dimensionless".

 The object prototype would provide the following methods: